The Black Rose Garden

-INTRO: I wrote this poem after my first public performance following a storytelling course I had attended.
-I was very nervous.
-Not about performing but about remembering my lines.
+I wrote this poem after my first public performance following a storytelling course I had attended.
+I was very nervous not about performing but about remembering my lines.
 The course had ignited my confidence and I was determined to drop my shield of shyness and allow my bright personality to shine through my performance.

 I performed quite well, I thought.
 The audience applauded.
 At the end of the performance, I mingled with the other students and the audience.
-A mature lady came up to me and out of her mouth poured negative criticism about my performance.
+A mature lady approached me and she poured negative criticism about my performance.
 I stepped back thinking “Who is she?”
-She had not introduced herself to me before launching into her judgemental assessment of me.
-It was obvious she did not approve of me as well as my performance.
+She did not introduce herself before launching into her judgemental assessment of me.
+It was obvious she disapproved of me as well as my performance.

 I lifted my head high